Kick-start your career with an Internationally recognised qualification in Aircraft Maintenance Engineering.

 Aviation Australia has a close relationship with many English Pathway Schools within the region, all of which can train towards the IELTS level required:

-On campus aircraft include:
+On campus aircraft include (but not limited to):

 Students will obtain skills on both large and small jet engines including: